Capsize-Games/airunner_nexus/README.md

 See the [Stable Diffusion directory structure section](#stable-diffusion-directory-structure) for more information.

+---

+The server users diffusers.
+On first run it will connect to huggingface.co and download all the models required to run a given diffuser and store them in the huggingface cache directory.
+This can take a while depending on your internet connection.

+---

 ## Features

 - Offline friendly - works completely locally with no internet connection